Directly to ...

 Some of these pages contain direct links to additional resources and files.

-In line with earlier benchmark studies, we aim to organize a workshop.
+In line with earlier benchmark studies, a workshop is organized.
 This workshop will be a unique opportunity for the community (both academia and industry) to discuss results and share learnings.
 This is part of the following timeline proposed for the optimization challenge:

 Launch and facilitation of this ISAPP field development optimization challenge includes the option to get support, for more information we refer to our Support- and FAQ-page: